jmcastelo/fosforo/README.md

 QT_ASSUME_STDERR_HAS_CONSOLE=1
 ```

-# How to use MorphogenGL?
+# How to use Fosforo?

 To do...